Stress-Free Osaka Trip with Parents: Tips, Attractions, and a 5-Day Itinerary

 Hotels Near Main Areas and Convenient for Airport Access:

 If you're looking for a more homey experience, consider staying at an apartment-style hotel.
-Although they may not offer breakfast, they come with a simple kitchenette where you can prepare meals yourself, ensuring the family can enjoy familiar dishes.
+While they may not always include a hotel breakfast, they offer a simple kitchenette where you can prepare familiar meals if your parents get tired of eating out.

 Essential Tips for a Peaceful Departure